Skip to main content

 Who We Are

 The open spaces on Mt.
-Tamalpais are a mosaic of interlocking protected areas primarily managed by four public agencies: Marin Water, National Park Service, California State Parks, and Marin County Parks.
+Tamalpais are a mosaic of protected areas primarily managed by four public agencies: Marin Water, National Park Service, California State Parks, and Marin County Parks.

 These agencies have the honor of protecting some of the most beautiful, ecologically rich, and well-loved open spaces in the region, and an important source of drinking water for Marin County residents.